rpardas/Data-Science-Adventures/README.md

  # Data science and machine learning projects

-## Resources, exercises and projects from the 'Applied ML and Data Science with Python' course (March, 2020) at Emory University (tought by Sridhar Palle, Ph.D)
+## Resources, exercises and projects from the 'Applied ML and Data Science with Python' course (March, 2020) at Emory University (tought by Sridhar Palle, Ph.D spalle@emory.edu)

 These are primarily Jupyter notebooks using Anacaonda.